Frequently Asked Questions

 The Director and Administrator are appointed by the Board to be the chief administrators of the school.
 The director is responsible for overseeing all of the programming and operations of the school and ensuring that those activities function in accordance with the school’s mission and board policies.

-Supply fees are used for each and every hands-on project that KCA completes.
+Supply fees are used for hands-on projects that KCA completes.
 This would include any resource that a teacher would need to gather, including books or instruction manuals, craft or art supplies, food or decor.
 This fee also goes to supplies for the events we schedule, such as the Egyptian Museum (Year 1), the Frankfurt Book Fair (Year 2) or the Teddy Roosevelt Museum (Year 4).
 We also use the supply fees to bring meaningful experiences or traveling field trips to the campus.
 A few recent examples include The Houston Museum of Natural Science Traveling Dome Planetarium, miniature horse traveling rides with chariots, or the school-wide shark dissections.

 KCA also uses supply fees for monthly or unit assemblies, and end of the year celebration or assemblies.
 If we have glow sticks to shine a light on hunger or corn dogs to encourage adventure, it is paid for with the supply fee.

 As a general rule, classroom actions which evidence disrespect, lack of courtesy, general disturbance, abuse of permission, incomplete homework, lateness and other offenses shall be handled by the teacher.
-Situations that the teacher evaluates as chronic, flagrant, or otherwise worthy of special handling will be referred to the Director or the Administrator.
+Situations that the teacher evaluates as chronic, flagrant, or otherwise worthy of special handling will be referred to the Head of School or the Administrator.
 These situations will be dealt with according to the guidelines outlined in the KCA Family Handbook.

 Students are expected to demonstrate the following behaviors and characteristics: